andreabenini/gaia/doc/certificates.md

 ```
 openssl s_client -CAfile certs/ca_cert.pem -cert client/client_cert.pem -key client/client_key.pem
 ```
-Once the negotiation is complete, any line you type is sent over to the other side.
+Once the negotiation is complete, any line+[return] you type is sent over to the other side.
-By line, I mean some text followed by a keyboard return press.